Mongol incursions in the Holy Roman Empire: Moravia

 The Moravian Gate (pinked dotted lines) in eastern Moravia and the border of the Empire (black dotted line).

-The Mongol army at Legnica had been under the command of Orda, Baidar and Qadan.
+The Mongol army at Legnica had been under the command of Orda, Baidar and Kadan.
 It has been estimated at 8,000 strong.
 The army as it entered Moravia must have been somewhat smaller.
 Uriyangkhadai, the son of Subutai, was also at Legnica.
 According to the Chinese History of Yuan, the official history of the Mongol Yuan dynasty, Uriyangkhadai took part in the invasion of Poland and the land of the Nie-mi-sz', which word is derived from a name for Germans.

 The Franciscan vice-minister in Bohemia, Jordan of Giano, (Note: Chambers calls his letter to the duke of Brabant and all Christians "the most accurate" report "which gave a detailed account of the Mongols' mobility, tactics and use of artillery".) who wrote letters from Prague while the Mongols were in Moravia, indicates that they had passed through the Moravian Gate before 9 May.
 Other sources place Orda in Hungary by late April, so the transit of Moravia seems to have lasted less than a month.
 (Note: According to Saunders, the transit of Moravia took about a month.
 Sodders has the Mongols still in Moravia on 7 May.
 Jackson has them entering Moravia only in the last week of April.
 Vercamer says that the Mongols remained in Poland and Moravia for less than two months (April–May) and estimates their transit of Moravia at 9–10 days.)
 The speed of the transit is mentioned by two other sources: Roger of Torre Maggiore remarks on it and the Annales sancti Pantaleonis note with hyperbole that, whereas it should have taken four days, the Mongols crossed Moravia in one day and night.
 The Mongols probably exited Moravia through the Hrozenkov pass, what Roger of Torre Maggiore calls the Hungarian Gate.
 The path they took through Moravia is unknown.
 They rejoined the main force under Batu Khan outside Trenčín in Hungary.